erikshelley/obsidian-enhanced-treemap/README.md

     - [Alignment](#alignment)

+## Installation

+1. Go to Community Plugins in your Obsidian Settings
+2. Turn off Restricted Mode
+3. Click on Browse
+4. Search for "Obsidian Enhanced Treemap"
+5. Click install
+6. Toggle the Plugin on in the Community Plugins Tab

 ## Examples

 ### Simple Example

 After installing and enabling the plugin, treemaps can be added to notes by creating JSON code blocks.
-The bare minimum requirements are:
+The minimum requirements are:
 - The code block must have the type `json`
 - The code block must contain valid JSON
 - The root node must have this element: `"type": "enhancedtreemap"`